 - Communication platforms

-Moving to the cloud doesn't mean you can forget about security and management.
-It's a partnership.
+Moving to the cloud does not mean you can forget about security and management.
+It is a shared responsibility between you and the provider.

 | Responsibility | On-Premises | IaaS | PaaS | SaaS |